19 Coloring Techniques: Tips For Beginners & Pros

 2. Burnishing

-This creates a shiny, polished look and eliminates most pencil strokes, giving your work a more solid finish.
+This creates a shiny, polished look and get’s rid of most pencil strokes, giving your work a more solid finish.

 3. Solvent Blending

-You apply the color lightly, then use a blending stump dipped in the solvent to blend and soften the colors.
+You apply the color lightly, then use the blending stump dipped in the solvent to blend and soften the colors.
 This is great for getting a painterly look with colored pencils.

 4. Gradient Shading